-\subsec{Model fine-tuning.} Beyond prompt engineering, a few research explore fine-tuning the LLMs to fully harness them to trajectory-based tasks.
+\subsec{Model fine-tuning and reprogramming.} Beyond prompt engineering, a few research explore fine-tuning or reprogramming the LLMs to fully harness them to trajectory-based tasks.
 For example, AuxMobLCast~\cite{auxmoblcast2022} converts numerical temporal sequences into natural language sentences and fine-tunes pre-trained language models such as BERT, RoBERTa, GPT-2, and XLNet to predict visitor counts at POIs.
 This work provides empirical evidence of pre-trained language models in discovering sequential patterns for mobility forecasting tasks effectively.
 Traj-LLM~\cite{lan2024traj} introduces a trajectory prediction framework using pre-trained LLMs without explicit prompt engineering.
 It employs sparse context encoding, parameter-efficient fine-tuning techniques for scene interaction learning, and a lane-aware probabilistic learning mechanism with the Mamba module for enhanced scene comprehension.
 In addition, a multi-modal Laplace decoder ensures diverse, scene-compliant predictions, achieving high accuracy and adaptability, even with limited data.

+PLMTrajRec~\cite{wei2024plmtrajrec} fine-tunes a pre-trained language model using only limited dense trajectories and handles varying sampling intervals by converting interval and movement features into natural-language prompts.
+It unifies trajectories to a shared temporal scale, models road conditions through area-level traffic-flow prompts and demonstrates scalability and generalization abilities on trajectory recovery.

+Besides model fine-tuning, Mobility-LLM~\cite{gong2024mobility} introduces a unified framework that reprograms LLMs to understand human mobility data by converting check-in sequences into semantically meaningful inputs.
+By designing several key modules for enriching POI semantics, modeling short-term visiting intentions, and capturing long-term travel preferences, it allows the LLM to interpret mobility behavior as if it were natural language.

 While exiting trajectory-based UFMs show strong potential for various trajectory-related applications, they primarily focus on pre-trained models with relatively small parameter sizes, and there is limited exploration into whether scaling up model and data size, as seen in LLMs, could unlock new capabilities for handling complex trajectory data.
-Moreover, current research primarily focuses on harnessing LLMs with direct prompting for trajectory analysis, but further exploration of fine-tuning methods, such as model fine-tuning and prompt tuning, is expected to more effectively adapt LLMs to trajectory-based tasks.
+Moreover, current research primarily focuses on harnessing LLMs with direct prompting or simple fine-tuning.
+However, further exploration of more advanced fine-tuning strategies, such as instruction tuning and reinforcement learning fine-tuning, is expected to more effectively adapt LLMs to diverse trajectory-related tasks.
 These gaps highlight significant opportunities for the advancement of trajectory-based UFMs.